Garuda Indonesia: Developments after the lifting of ban (2009–2020)

 The airline made its debut on the Indonesia Stock Exchange in February 2011, with the government of Indonesia retaining a majority of the shares.
 PT Trans Airways bought 10.9% stake of Garuda Indonesia unsold IPO shares from underwriters on 27 April 2012.
 The transaction was valued at Rp 1.53 trillion ($166.8 million).

-In late 2014, the airline became one of seven airlines to earn the prestigious 5-star rating from Skytrax, marking the end of the five-year Quantum Leap program.
+In late 2014, the airline became one of seven airlines to earn a 5-star rating from Skytrax, marking the end of the five-year Quantum Leap program.
 Following this announcement, Emirsyah Satar, who had been CEO for the past nine years, announced his resignation and retirement and promoted former Citilink chief Arif Wibowo as his successor.

 Following Wibowo's promotion, he began a "Quick Wins" cost-cutting drive to cut down on losses while boosting revenue through various measures, including cancelling unprofitable routes and increasing staff efficiency.
 Despite this, Wibowo remained committed to continuing the airline's international expansion, particularly once market conditions, such as the weakening rupiah, improved.
 This was reaffirmed following the airline's announcement of its intent to order 90 new aircraft, from both Boeing and Airbus, worth $20 billion at list prices at the 2015 Paris Air Show.
 Wibowo retired from his position in 2017, replaced by Pahala Nugraha Mansury the same year before being replaced by I Gusti Ngurah Askhara Danadiputra, otherwise known as Ari Askhara in 2018.
+Ari Askhara took over as Garuda's CEO in September 2018, setting a new strategy of capacity cuts and price increases.
+The airline reported a $19.7 million profit in Q1 2019, up from a $64.3 million loss the prior year, including a 12% rise in revenue.

-During Ari Askhara's leadership, Garuda introduced live acoustic concerts on domestic flights, which led to criticism. as well as reopening the London route from Denpasar, with transit in Medan's Kualanamu International Airport.
-It was also hit with three high-profile scandals.
+During Ari Askhara's leadership, Garuda introduced live acoustic concerts on domestic flights, which led to criticism, as well as reopening the London route from Denpasar, with transit in Medan's Kualanamu International Airport.

-In April 2019, Chairal Tanjung and Dony Oskaria, Independent Commissioners of the airline, called out that Garuda's 2018 Annual Report was not under the Statement of Financial Accounting Standards, thus deciding not to sign the report.
-Both Ministry of Finance and Financial Services Authority found various violations inside the report, as both Independent Commissioners told the public, which led to both regulators imposing a penalty on the airline and the auditors involved.
+In April 2019, commissioners Chairal Tanjung and Dony Oskaria declined to sign Garuda’s 2018 financial statements, disputing the recognition of revenue from an in-flight connectivity agreement with PT Mahata Aero Teknologi.
+In June, regulators ordered the airline to restate its accounts and imposed sanctions on the company and its auditors.
+The restated results, published in July, showed a consolidated net loss of US$175.02 million for 2018, compared with the US$5.01 million profit originally reported.

-On 13 July 2019, travel reviewer and YouTuber Rius Vernandes shared a picture of a hand-written menu during his flight from Sydney to Jakarta, which led to Garuda's management reporting him to the police followed by the airline issuing a regulation prohibiting selfies on the plane and a lawsuit prompted by the Garuda's workers' association also known as SEKARGA.
-Both Garuda's and SEKARGA's actions were panned and criticized by worldwide netizens.
-Through mediation, Rius and Garuda settled, and SEKARGA pulled the lawsuit on 19 July 2019.
+In July 2019, the Garuda employees’ union, SEKARGA, filed a police complaint against travel reviewer Rius Vernandes after he posted a photograph of a handwritten menu from a Sydney–Jakarta flight.
+The union withdrew the complaint following mediation on 19 July.